 Whether you frequently communicate with people from around the world or need to compose a writing that is correct for the particular language, you likely need to use accents when typing your letters.

-Holding down the letter
+Hold down the letter

 The quickest and easiest way to insert an accent is by holding down the letter you need to accent.